mimeia-ai/mimeiapify/README.md

 ## Usage (Asynchronous)

+### Airtable Async

-To use the async interface, import the `AirtableAsync` class:
+To use the Airtable async interface, import the `AirtableAsync` class:

 ```python
 from sncl.airtable_async import AirtableAsync